billen/conference-tags/README.md

 Create name tags with custom backgrounds.
 Used usually to create name tags for conferences / events.

 ## How to Run
-* Copy the namesListTemplate.csv and add your own names
+* Copy the namesListTemplate.csv to namesList.csv and add your own names
 * Add an image to background-images
 * Change the Tag.py to include that image name within the main method
 * Run Tag.py